wp-plugins/fg-joomla-to-wordpress/readme.txt

 * other can be translated

 == Changelog ==

+= 1.45.0 =
+* New: Log the messages to wp-content/debug.log
+* Tweak: Code optimization
+* FAQ updated

 = 1.44.3 =
 * Fixed: Import images even when there are linefeeds in the img tags